-Madison \m(a)-di-son\ as a girl's name (also used as boy's name Madison), is pronounced MAD-a-son.
+Madison /ma-di-son/ as a girls' name (also used less regularly as boys' name Madison) is pronounced MAD-a-son.
 It is of Old English origin, and the meaning of Madison is "son of the mighty warrior".
 Also possibly variant of Madeline (Hebrew) "woman from Magdala", or surname derived from Matthew (Hebrew) "gift of the Lord" or Matilda (Old German) "mighty in battle".
 The mermaid heroine Madison in the hit film "Splash" probably influenced the use of the surname and boy's name as a girl's name.

-Displayed below is the baby name popularity of the name Madison for girls.
+Charted below is the baby name statistics of Madison for girls.
 Madison entered the list in 1980-1989 and reached its top position of #2 in the U.S. in the year 2002, and is currently at #9.
 (2014 Birth Statistics)

 Madelyn (#59 last year), Madeline (#89), Madilyn (#303), Maddison (#340), Madisyn (#459), Madalyn (#518), Matilda (#583), Madyson (#713), Matthew, Madisen, Madelon and Madlyn are the popular alternative forms of Madison (#9 last year) rated in the Top 2000.
 Adoption of these forms of Madison was widespread 14 years ago (usage of 2.1%) and is somewhat lower today (usage 1.6%, down 26%).
 Madeline is more ubiquitous than the rest, though Madison is now the preferred form, while versions like Madisen have become less popular.